Sodality: Origins of sodalities

 The Latin word sodalis means "companion", a sodality being an organization of companions or friends.

 The sodalities of the Church are pious associations and are included among the confraternities and archconfraternities.
 Joseph Hilgers, writing in the Catholic Encyclopedia, states that it would not be possible to give a definition making a clear distinction between the sodalities and other confraternities.
 Confraternities and sodalities had their beginnings after the rise of the confraternities of prayer in the early Middle Ages (around 400–1000 AD), and developed rapidly from the end of the 12th century, with the rise of the great ecclesiastical orders, such as the Dominicans, the Carmelites, and the Servites.
 Other associations of this kind soon appeared under the jurisdiction of the local ordinary and had no particular connection with a religious order.

-The British historian and social writer, William Lecky (1880), notes that around 1200 AD:

-"Christianity for the first time made charity a rudimentary virtue, giving it a leading place in the moral type, and in the exhortation of its teachers.
-Besides its general influence in stimulating the affections, it effected a complete revolution in this sphere, by regarding the poor as the special representatives of the Christian Founder, and thus making the love of Christ, rather than the love of man the principle of charity...
-A vast organization of charity, presided over by Bishops, and actively directed by the deacons, soon ramified over Christendom, till the bond of charity became the bond of unity, and the most distant sections of the Christian Church corresponded by the interchange of mercy."

-The quote above reflects the start of organized charitable work in the Christian world in the Middle Ages.
-It was a major break in theological thinking and it was brokered by the Catholic Church.
-Prior to this acts of charity were usually small and ad hoc, and aimed at specific needy members of the community.
-Thus, the Catholic Church became involved and motivated for intervention on religious grounds.
-Various organisations sprang up that were aimed at helping and evangelising the poor and supporting other groups within the Church.
-These organisations were the first sodalities that were aimed at good deeds and charitable work.

 During the Middle Ages, many of these pious associations placed themselves under the special protection of the Blessed Virgin and chose her as their patron.
 The main object and duty of these societies were, above all, the practice of piety and works of charity.
 By the end of the Middle Ages (around 1400 AD), the Church experienced a crisis and lost power and influence.
 Two hundred years later, in the 16th century, the Church rose to renewed prosperity and the many new religious congregations and associations gave birth to numerous new confraternities and sodalities which worked with great success and, in some cases, still exist.